Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it figuratively means to cause trouble or behave in a disorderly manner.
-"Cain" refers to the biblical character who committed a major transgression, and in this phrase, it symbolizes creating chaos or trouble.
+"Cain" refers to the biblical character who committed a major transgression, and in this idiom, it symbolizes creating chaos or trouble.
 It cannot be interpreted from the literal meanings of the words, as it has a historical or cultural figurative context.

 Origin: